klieret/icsc-paradigms-and-patterns/readme.md

 We are planning to convert this into a training similar to that of the [Software Carpentry](https://software-carpentry.org/) in order to be included in the [HSF curriculum](https://hepsoftwarefoundation.org/training/curriculum.html).
 Help is much appreciated.

 If you have any particular comments, feel free to open an issue on github for this repository.

+## Citation & License

+A zenodo ID will be added to this repository after the event (to wait for exercise finalization) together with a license.